 Did you ever have one of those moments when one of your parents scared you with some brilliant way to resolve a problem?
 When I was in 3rd grade, I gave my mom a chance to display her own clever way to solve a big problem and it left me in awe of her ever since.

 My friend Rick Mossi, from down the street had just gotten a new bike and we gathered to check it out.
 This involved starting from our driveway, about half-way up Colinda Drive, then jetting down as fast as we could to make the 90 degree right hand turn onto Mt.
 View and then quickly another 90 degree turn onto Glendon Way.
 Glendon Way was very attractive because it was steep, making it possible to, from the top, use the favorite propulsion means of young boys everywhere – gravity!
 From the top we could peddle as hard as we could and with the aid of gravity, really open up the bike’s full potential and rocket back down, blurring our way back around to Colinda at speeds we hoped would melt those new tires.

 My Dad was home with his big delivery truck at the time so, we all sat in the back watching whoever was putting the bike through its paces.
-During my second turn, I really wanted to put on the speed and ripped into the pedals for all they were worth, head down and turning myself and the bike into a mere blur of speed and crazy fun.
+During my second turn, I really wanted to put on the speed and ripped into the pedals for all they were worth.
+I headed down the street, turning myself and the bike into a mere blur of speed and crazy fun.

 At the bottom of Colinda, just before my first turn, I finally looked up to pay some attention to the world around me (and you have to give me a break here – I was only 8 at the time) and was terribly shocked to see a fast moving green station wagon – about to run me over!
 This was so – not good!

 Brakes screamed!
 The car nose dipped deeply.
 With an “Oof!” and horrible crunch, car met boy and bicycle – and car clearly won.